AnyhowStep/flavormark/README.md

 Based on [commonmark.js](https://github.com/commonmark/commonmark.js)

-FlavorMark is a Markdown parser, made in TypeScript, with emphasis placed on modularizing element parsing logic, making it easy to add/remove syntax for your favorite Markdown flavors.
+FlavorMark is a Markdown parser, made in TypeScript, with emphasis placed on modularizing element parsing logic, making it easy(-ish) to add/remove syntax for your favorite Markdown flavors.

 ## Parsers